Passwords are required for all users to authenticate or access private groups.

 - Some common sequences, such as ‘123456’ or ‘qwerty’ are used.

 The following table shows the length required to generate the different strength levels.

 The minimum length is the length required to pass the level if it includes at least a special character, a digit, and uses mixed case.
 The safe length is the length required to pass the level if it includes only lower case characters and 1 digit.
 The letter length is the length required to pass the level if it includes only lower case characters.

-Some passwords are on the banned password list and will not be accepted, regardless of whether they meet other criteria.
+Some passwords are on the banned password list and are not accepted, regardless of whether they meet other criteria.
 They are common passwords which could be used for dictionary attacks.

 Examples of banned passwords: password, passw0rd, pageseeder, 123456